cloudyr/imguR/README.md

 [![Build Status](https://travis-ci.org/leeper/imguR.png?branch=master)](https://travis-ci.org/leeper/imguR)

-Version 0.1.5 of **imguR** (using v2 of the API, by Aaron Statham) can be installed from [CRAN](http://cran.r-project.org/web/packages/imguR/index.html) using:
+The current stable version **imguR** can be installed from [CRAN](http://cran.r-project.org/web/packages/imguR/index.html) using:

 ```
 install.packages('imguR')
 ```

-The development version (v1.0) can be installed directly from GitHub using `devtools`:
+The development version can be installed directly from GitHub using `devtools`:

 ```
 if(!require('devtools')) {